qyang18/SDN-Test-Bed/README.md

 ## Pica8 Configuration

-### Use screen for initialization of Pica8 via serial port when Pica8 has no IP address(Yellow Line)
+### Use screen for initialization of Pica8 via serial port when Pica8 has no IP address

 > $ screen /dev/ttyS0 115200